stg-tud/apsa/2019/1-Introduction/Introduction.md

 ^ Reasons for soundiness: engineering effort or (likely) costs w.r.t. the precision and scalability of the resulting analysis.

-^ Most practical analysis have a sound core w.r.t. some language features and APIs.
+^ Most practical analyses have a sound core w.r.t. some language features and APIs.
 In particular the most relevant language features and APIs are typically soundly supported.
 Such analyses are called **soundy**; i.e., the analyses are concerned with soundness, but do not support _a well identified set of features_.
 Unfortunately, often the set of features that is unsoundly handled is not at all well identified as often suggested.

 ---

 # Soundiness - Java

+[.build-lists: true]

 Common features that are often not soundly handled in Java:

+ 1. Intents (in Android Programs)
- - Reflection (_often mentioned in research papers_)
+ 1. Reflection (_often mentioned in research papers_)
- - Native methods (_often mentioned in research papers_)
+ 1. Native methods (_often mentioned in research papers_)
- - Dynamic Class Loading / Class Loaders (_sometimes mentioned in research papers_
+ 1. Dynamic Class Loading / Class Loaders (_sometimes mentioned in research papers_)
- - (De)Serialization (_often not considered at all_)
+ 1. (De)Serialization (_often not considered at all_)
- - Special System Hooks (e.g., `shutdownHooks`)
+ 1. Special System Hooks (e.g., `shutdownHooks`) (_often not considered at all_)
+ 1. "Newer" language features

-^ Examples in C/C++ are `setJmp`/`longJmp` or pointer arithmetic.
+^ Examples in C/C++ are (1) `setJmp`/`longJmp` or (2) pointer arithmetic.
-^ Examples in Javascript are `eval` if the code is not _trivially_ known or data-flow through the DOM.
+^ Examples in Javascript are (1) `eval` if the code is not _trivially_ known or (2) data-flow through the DOM.

 ---

-# Compilers and Static Analyses
+# The Relation between  Compilers and Static Analyses

 ^ Usually (static) code analyses are built on top of the the results of the first phases of compilers.